spotinst/help/src/docs/connect-your-cloud-provider/first-account/README.md

 ### Connect AWS

-You can connect your AWS account as a:
+You can connect your AWS account:
 * **Linked account** is a regular spot account.
 You use it to optimize costs and usage by using spot instances and taking advantage of many of Spot's features.
 Choose **Linked Account** to use Elastigroup or Ocean.

-     You can connect your AWS account:
+     Linked accounts can be connected:
-     * **Automatically** using CloudFormation stack.
+     * Automatically using CloudFormation stack.
 This is the quicker option, which chooses a policy and role, and associates them for you.
      * [Manually](connect-your-cloud-provider/first-account/aws-manually) using the AWS console to choose the policy and role, and associate them.

 * **Management account** is required to use Eco.
 A management account lets Spot analyze your cost and usage reports and helps you save even more on your cloud expenses.
 [Connect to Eco](eco/getting-started/connect-your-aws-account).